Tactical Combat Missions (Apocalypse)

 The destruction of the internals of buildings and the decrease in their available funds does not influence:

-- The quantity of security guards.
+- The quantity of defence forces.

 - The amount of product available on the market.